szuecs/rate-limit-buffer/README.md

 be used to slow down user/password enumeration attacks, protect DDoS attacks that do not fill the pipe, but your software proxy.

+## Upgrade v0.1.x to v0.2.y

+There is a breaking change, which does not break the interface.
+People that want to rate limit per string passed to "Allow(string) bool" have to change to ClientRateLimiter to get the same results.

 ## Benchmarks

 Not a super profiled data structure, but seems to be ok for an http